CurlyTaleGamesLLC/MaxFeeder/Docs/finishing-assembly.md

 <video src="https://user-images.githubusercontent.com/25337335/216263875-0b8626d9-b433-4cdb-8888-c90433fe03b6.mp4" data-canonical-src="https://user-images.githubusercontent.com/25337335/216263875-0b8626d9-b433-4cdb-8888-c90433fe03b6.mp4" controls="controls" muted="muted" class="d-block rounded-bottom-2 border-top width-fit" style="max-height:640px; min-height: 200px">
 </video>

 We want the servos to all have the same start and end position.
-To ensure that, unplug the servo horn from the servo, plug the JST cable into the Max Feeder Shield, and touble click the tape lever to actuate the servo.
+To ensure that, unplug the servo horn from the servo, plug the JST cable into the Max Feeder Shield, and double click the tape lever to actuate the servo.

 Now re-attach the servo horn facing straight towards the front of the feeder.